jeffreycwitt/pl339/docs/10-beyond-the-book.md

 ## Reading as a latent ambiguity

 To start let me introduce a concept that will re-occur in our reading later.
-This idea is the notion of "Latent Ambiguity" as introduce by Lawrence Lessig in his book "Code".
+This idea is the notion of a "Latent Ambiguity" as introduce by Lawrence Lessig in his book "Code".
 For now it is enough to summarize.

 The point is that there are many possibilities whose value/worth remains undecided or ambiguous because the inherent limitations of existing media make these theoretical possibilities impossible **for us**.
 When something is not possible **for us**, we rarely ask if we should or should not do it.
-In fact, when something is not possible **for us**, it is often hard for us to even see that it actually is a possibility, and accordingly it is even harder for us to to consider whether such a thing should be valued and protected or should be considered a danger that should be forbidden.
+In fact, when something is not possible **for us**, it is often hard for us to even see that it actually is a possibility.
+Accordingly it is even harder for us to to consider whether such a thing should be valued and protected or should be considered a danger that should be forbidden.

 But as technology changes, new theoretical possibilities become actual possibilities **for us**.
 This forces us in the present to confront trade-offs; a weighing of pros and cons that previous human beings never before had to make.
 Such hidden possibilities are "latent ambiguities" that new technology forces us to face for the first time.